Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 • Various pathological conditions of the liver.

-Such diseases, most often, become chronic and often have periods of exacerbation.
+Such diseases most often become chronic and often experience periods of exacerbation.

-This disease is noted more often than alkalosis.
-Aciodosis can be caused by alcoholism or complications of diabetes mellitus.
+This disease is observed more often than alkalosis.
+Acidosis can be caused by alcoholism or complications of diabetes.

 • Constant heartburn.